 What programs can I use to design my media kit?

 I admit to having almost no design skills.
 So I rely on programs like Pages and Photoshop (paid programs for Mac) and pre-designed templates to create my kit.
 Google Docs and Open Office are free word processing software kits that may be great resources.
+You can use this great tutorial for a free template!

 And truly, I think this is something that’s worth investing in…so consider looking for a great graphic designer to help you with at least some of the elements (graphics, font choice, etc.).
 You might even be able to trade — perhaps review the person’s work on your blog in exchange for the designs, or use your skills to help him/her with business.